Shaikhnbake/meet/README.md

 **Scenario 1:** An event element is collapsed by default

 - Given the main page is open
-- When the user opens the app
+- When event list is shown
-- Then the user should see only a more details button
+- Then the event details will be collapsed

 **Scenario 2:** User can expand an event to see its details

-- Given the user wants to show event's details
+- Given the user wants to see event's details
 - When the user clicks more details button
 - Then the user should see expanded details on specific event.